341st Air Refueling Squadron

-The 641st Bombardment Squadron was an inactive United States Air Force unit.
+The 341st Air Refueling Squadron is an inactive United States Air Force unit, activated in 1943.
+Its first predecessor is the 641st Bombardment Squadron.
 After training with Douglas A-20 Havocs in the United States the squadron deployed to the European Theater of World War II, where it engaged in combat until the Surrender of Germany.
 It was last assigned to the 409th Bombardment Group at Westover Field, Massachusetts, where it was inactivated on 7 November 1945.

-The 341st Air Refueling Squadron is an inactive United States Air Force unit.
+The 341st Air Refueling Squadron was organized in 1955.
 After organizing and training at Castle Air Force Base, California it moved to Dow Air Force Base, Maine.
 It provided air refueling for Strategic Air Command units from Dow until it was inactivated on 1 February 1963 as SAC replaced its tanker force with more modern Boeing KC-135 Stratotankers.

 The two squadrons were consolidated in 1985, but the consolidated squadron has not been active.
 It was converted to provisional status in February 2001 and redesignated 341st Expeditionary Air Refueling Squadron.